-Students with concerns regarding a possible latex allergy should bring this to the attention of the clinical coordinator, course faculty, course coordinator, and Program Director as soon as possible.

-The Program Director will advise students of how to proceed with testing, allergen and for emergency management of exposure.
+- Students with concerns regarding a possible latex allergy should bring this to the attention of the clinical coordinator, course faculty, course coordinator, and Program Director as soon as possible. - The Program Director will advise students of how to proceed with testing, documentation, and waiver processes. - Students must notify each practicum course faculty of the latex allergy prior to the - beginning of each clinical experience. - Practicum course faculty will interview the student to determine a plan for avoidance of allergen and for emergency management of exposure.
 This document will be updated with each new clinical placement and placed in the student's record.